erickgnclvs/flask-movie-app/README.md

 After 5 months of CS50, I finally started my final project.

-It is going to be a Web Application in which you will be able to select movies and series from a database fed by IMDb API and add them to a favorites list
+It is going to be a Web Application in which you will be able to select movies and series from a database fed by TMDb API and add them to a favorites list

-It will be implemented on Python 3.10.6 with Flask 2.2.2.
+It will be implemented on Python using the Flask Framework, SQL database for users data and an API to fetch movies/series data.

 App structure:

     /home   /register   /login    /forgotpassword   /changepassword   /search   /favorites    /add    /delete    /logout

-# TODO: Remove cinemagoer and add API

 <h2>//PSEUDOCODE</h2>
 <br>